 True Partnerships Panel: The Wilson Center hosts an annual series on the New York City campus showcasing partnerships across sectors and best practices for collaboration toward social impact.
-Our fifth annual True Partnerships event in September 2017, highlighted the result of a cross-sector partnership between young women of color, local government, community organizations and philanthropy, the Young Women's Initiative.
-This annual event is open to the Pace community and the greater NYC nonprofit and public service sector.
+Our sixth annual True Partnerships event in May 2019, highlighted the global collaboration of the International Campaign to Abolish Nuclear Weapons (ICAN) and its role in achieving the Treaty on the Prohibition of Nuclear Weapons which later led to ICAN becoming a recipient of the Nobel Peace Prize in 2017.
+This event is open to the Pace community and the greater NYC nonprofit and public service sector.

 Not-for-Profit Leadership Summit: The Wilson Center is a co-sponsor of this full-day annual gathering of over 700 nonprofit leaders in Westchester.
 Keynotes include attorney generals and state senators.
 Pace University students are invited to attend for free.

 U.S. Department of State Social Entrepreneurship Panel: Each year the Wilson Center leads a panel or course on social entrepreneurship for international delegates through the State Department's International Visitors Program; up to 90 delegates attend each year.
 Past panelists have included Acumen Fund officers and Pace Faculty.
-More recently. through the U.S. Department of State’s Community Solutions Program the Wilson Center hosted a Community Solutions Fellow (CSF) from Nepal.
+More recently. through the U.S. Department of State’s Community Solutions Program the Wilson Center has hosted Community Solutions Fellows (CSF) from Nepal, Sierra Leone and Cameroon.